I7-Examples/Glass/docs/source.txt

 Since we're also changing the status bar, the player will never see the fact that we've labeled our location "Stage".]

-Procedural rule: ignore the room description heading rule.
+The room description heading rule is not listed in any rulebook.
 Rule for printing the name of the Stage: do nothing.

 Instead of looking for the first time:
 	if turn count is 1